 Accepting our wounds as part of us can be very beneficial as it will help us to accept ourselves unconditionally instead of trying to be someone else.
 You may or may not want to agree with the fact that your wounds are real; however the first step towards healing starts with accepting the possibility to look at your wounds and recognize them as real events in your life which took a toll on you and left their mark.
 Accepting our wounds means having the courage to take a look at them, to examine them closely and knowing part of the human experience is having to encounter situations which will need to be resolved and wounds which will need to be healed.

 Accept the fact that you are powerful.
 What you accept or reproach falls under your will power.
 The will and the decision to overcome our wounds are the first steps towards patience, compassion and a better, deeper understanding of ourselves.
 As you develop these qualities for yourself, you will also develop them for others, as a result you will experience a healthier, happier you.
 Sometimes unconsciously we impose our expectations on others, waiting for them to fill our gaps, to fulfill our hopes, to heal us, to do the work for us.
-Having others being there to offer support, to help you walk through things, to respect your pace or the things which you may need in order to keep moving forward in the healing process is not the same as expecting others to do the work that is require of each one of us.
-This type of attitude can damage our relationships and much of our lives, generating great discomfort because others can’t understand as we would like them to or don’t react the way we expect them to.
+Having others being there to offer support, to help you walk through things, to respect your pace or the things which you may need in order to keep moving forward in the healing process, is not the same as expecting others to do the work that is require of each one of us.
+Expecting others to do the work for us can damage our relationships and much of our lives, generating great discomfort because others can’t understand as we would like them to or don’t react the way we would expect them to.

-It is also necessary to forgive, however most of us miss the fact that forgiveness tends to fluidly happen as we give ourselves permission to experience our locked emotions vs hiding them.
+I am not denying the power of forgiveness; real forgiveness; however most of us miss the fact that forgiveness tends to fluidly happen as we give ourselves permission to experience our locked emotions vs hiding them.
 Forgiveness is easier to achieve when we ourselves recognize our own inability to move through life without hurting others ( I am not talking about extreme cases, such as rape, murder, constant physical or emotional abuse).
 We are all human and we all make mistakes, sometimes we fail to recognize our own shortcomings yet expect others to be perfect.
-We may also fail to accept certain events in our lives were meant to unfold as they did to promote our own growth spirituality or test our own beliefs about ourselves and others.
+We may also fail to accept certain events in our lives were meant to unfold as they did to promote our own growth spiritually or test our own beliefs about ourselves and others.

 The transcending of our wounds will not be possible if we do not accept how real our emotional wounds are.
 Many people tend to hide the wounds which hurt the most as there is fear of reliving the pain.
 We can cease being ourselves if we wear masks as they will only aggravate the consequences of not dealing with our emotional wounds.
 Our ego can create a highly effective protective barrier to hide our troubles, our wounds, trying to convince us not to deal with them, to ignore them, to pretend they don’t exist.
 If we fall into that trap we fail to gain the wisdom of the lesson hidden behind each emotional wound.
 The ego likes to promote the easy way out when in fact this simply complicates our lives more.
 This is not to say our ego is bad or unnecessary, but when our ego rules our emotional health instead of the other way around, the repercussions can be quite damaging.
 Even though looking at our wounds and working on them can be painful, the end result can simplify our lives by providing clarity in our thinking process, self reflection and better reactions to adverse actions.

 Take time to observe how you have become attached to your wounds.
 The ideal is to get rid of all our masks as soon as possible without judging or criticizing ourselves; this will allow us to identify how we should treat our wounds in order to heal them.
-Ideally you will take the time to look at your wounds and identify why in the first place did you put the mask on.
-Only then will you be on your way towards healing; your guide will be the emotion you’ll experience of feeling good without hiding.
+Ideally you will take the time to look at your wounds and identify why in the first place did you feel you had to put the mask on.
+Only then will you be on your way towards healing; your guide will be the positive emotions you’ll experience as you drop each walls.
+Emotions of feeling good, living openly; no longer hiding!.

 “The deepest pain I ever felt was denying my own feelings to make everyone else comfortable”